For autumn syrup

 The quantities aren't that important, so measuring out the ingredients as described gives virtually the same strength.
 It is helpful to know that a heaped tablespoonful of thymol crystals weighs around 10g and a 1lb honey jar holds about 320ml of liquid, so here's what I have modified the above method into.

 Whichever way you make thymolised syrup remember that "Manley's strength" is one teaspoon to 13.5 litres of syrup that is made at the rate of 4kg sugar to 2.5 litres of water.
-As it is unlikely that beekeepers will be making this quantity, you might need a little mental arithmetic.
+This makes 5 litres of syrup, so one teaspoon of stock solution in 10 litres of syrup is less than 1.5x Manley strength.
+Whatever quantity of syrup you make you will need a little mental arithmetic.

 When bees are fed gently, there is syrup coming in, which allows them to produce wax to cap what has already been processed.
 This means there is a minimal amount of unsealed stores that the bees will probably use first.
 If bees are fed very quickly, once they have finished the food, there is no income to produce wax with, so a much larger amount of stores is left uncapped.
 It is this that often ferments.
 For that reason it is probably more important to thymolise your syrup if you feed rapidly.